thinkingoutloud55/Insight-DS-Project/README.md

 [CreditCardSnapshot](https://creditcardsnapshot.herokuapp.com/) was implemented using unsupervised learning methods for natural language processing in Python, topic modeling with LDA, and sentiment analysis using VADER and TextBlob.
 The NLP pipeline for this project is depicted below.

 ![NLP pipeline](image/pipepline.png)

+The topic distributions generated using [pyLDAvis](https://github.com/bmabey/pyLDAvis) is  shown below.

 ![LDA topic model](image/topic_model.png)